apache/yunikorn-site/docs/developer_guide/deployment.md

 **Note** if name of the ConfigMap is changed the volume in the scheduler yaml file must be updated to reference the new name otherwise the changes to the configuration will not be picked up.

-## Attach ConfigMap Volume to the Scheduler Pod
+## Attach ConfigMap to the Scheduler Pod

 The ConfigMap is attached to the scheduler as a special volume.
 First step is to specify where to mount it in the pod:
 ```yaml